Skip to contents

 4. Model:

-Use the model argument to specify the type of model:
+Use the model argument to specify the type of downstream inferential model or parameter to be estimated:

 "mean"